Ueshibag/b3_clone_kicad/README.md

 A small PCB on which the 6-position rotary switch is soldered.
 This PCB is connected to the vibrato_chorus_leslie board.

-## rpi_extend_ctrl_panel_up
+## volume_reverb

-This board houses a 2x16 characters LCD, the volume and reverb rotary encoders, as well as registration selection buttons.
-It connects to the Rasberry Pi board and is seated on the left of the upper keyboard.
+This board houses two rotary encoders to control IQaudio PiDAC+ volume and setBfree reverb.